CASE STUDY/02·OBSCURA · FOSSSHIPPED 2025 · v2.1.0 · MIT

 “PII redaction that never leaves the client.”

-★ FOSS · LOCAL-FIRSTObscura is AAL's open-source PII redaction tool for ChatGPT prompts.
-100% local execution, 56+ entity types detected, zero bytes leak to the wire.
+★ FOSS · LOCAL-FIRSTAAL's open-source PII redaction tool for ChatGPT prompts.
+100% local, 56+ entity types, zero bytes to the wire.
 Built in a Forge sprint, released under MIT.
-The case study for how Forge ships FOSS that clients can adopt internally before paying for the SaaS version.
+Proof that Forge ships FOSS clients adopt before paying for the SaaS.

 BYTES LEAKED0